 Helsinki Card

-For those who want to discover the entire city of Helsinki, there is a card, the Helsinki Card, which offers a range of benefits and discounts for visitors but it is not cheap.
+For those who want to discover the entire city of Helsinki, there is a card, the Helsinki Card, which offers a range of benefits and discounts for various attractions in the city.
+This is not cheap, so I’m not sure that it is worth it unless you are planning to visit many museums in the city.
 There are 3 card types:

 WHAT TO EAT & DRINK IN HELSINKI